hunts in the lowland lake shallows

 Diet

-Feeds on small fish, aquatic insects and crustaceans.
+Feeds on small fish aquatic insects and crustaceans.
 Also consumes worms and occasionally baby ducklings.
-Hunts actively at night in shallow waters after hiding during the day in deep pools.
+Hunts actively at night in shallow waters after hiding during day.

 Habitat

-Inhabits large, deep lakes and slow, meandering stretches of lowland rivers.
-Hides under overhanging banks, logs and deep pools during the day.
+Inhabits large deep lakes and slow meandering stretches of lowland rivers.
+Hides under overhanging banks logs and deep pools during day.
 Comes out to hunt in shallows at night.

 Range